$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: The CDG projector and its approximation properties

 The CDG operator satisfies $\h\p$-optimal approximation properties in the $L^2$ norm; see Theorem~\ref{theorem:hp-approximation-CDG}.
 Here, we investigate $\h\p$-optimal approximation properties in the $L^2$ norm on the boundary of a simplex~$\T$, i.e., the counterpart of Lemma~\ref{lemma:Chernov-Melenk} for the projector~$\Pcalp$.

-To the aim, we show separate bounds on the facets.
+To {this} aim, we show separate bounds on the facets.
 First, we consider the case of the (unique) outflow facet~$\F^+_\T$.
 By~\eqref{definition:Pcalp2} and Lemma~\ref{lemma:Chernov-Melenk}, we get

-Approximation properties on the inflow facets are more elaborated and are discussed in the next result. \begin{proposition} Let the assumptions (\textbf{A1}) and (\textbf{A2}) be valid, $\T$ be in~$\taun$, and~$\F^-_\T$ be any of the inflow facets of~$\T$.
-Then, there exist positive constants~$C_1$ and~$C_2$ independent of~$\h$ and~$\p$ such that, for sufficiently smooth functions, the following estimate holds true:
+Approximation properties on the inflow facets are more elaborated and are discussed in the next result. \begin{proposition} Let the assumptions (\textbf{A1}) and (\textbf{A2}) be valid, $\T$ be in~$\taun$, $\F^-_\T$ be any of the inflow facets of~$\T$, and~$\Pizp$ be the operator in~\eqref{L2-projector}.
+Then, there exist positive constants~$C_1$ and~$C_2$ independent of~$\h$ and~$\p$ such that, {for every $v$ in $H^{k+1}(\T)$, $k$ positive,} the following estimate holds true:

-Above, $\Pizp$ is the operator in~\eqref{L2-projector}. \end{proposition} \begin{proof} The proof of the 1D case is fairly simple.
+\end{proposition} \begin{proof} The proof of the 1D case is fairly simple.
 The two and three dimensional cases are more elaborated; we provide details for the 2D case, as the 3D case can be dealt with similarly.
 Throughout, we employ the notation of Sections \ref{subsection:CDG-projector}--\ref{subsection:3D-approx}.
 We prove the assertion on the reference simplex~$\That$; the general statement follows from a scaling argument.

 \paragraph*{Proof of~\eqref{hp-trace-estimates} in 1D.} Here~$\That=[-1,1]$.
 From~\eqref{expansion:v-Pcalpv:1D}, \eqref{trace:v-Pizpv:1D}, and~$L_j(1)=1$ for all $j$ in~$\Nbb$, we deduce

 The assertion follows from Lemma~\ref{lemma:Chernov-Melenk}.